JonasGreim/US-headquarter-locations/README.md

     - Get the qid through the searchQueryCompanyName -> if no qid found -> manually change company name
     - Get location data through the qid -> if no coordinates found -> change name -> run qid search again (wrong Wikidata entry with the same name)

 - **Historical data:**
+  - Used only the most recent headquarters locations (historical data is not available on Wikidata)

+- **No Wikidata entries or even no Wikipedia entries**
   - Google headquarters addresses -> manually change searchQueryCompanyName

 ### Notes
 - The Wikidata websearch is different from the API search (a little bit better)
-- Tried out also [dbpedia](https://www.dbpedia.org/) -> same problems as with the wikidata api
+- Tried out also [dbpedia](https://www.dbpedia.org/) -> same problems as with the Wikidata API
-- Tried out also to ask chatgpt to generate the data completely -> wrong headquarters coordinates
+- Tried out also to ask Chatgpt to generate the data completely -> wrong headquarters coordinates

+[//]: # (extract api requests)
 [//]: # (- get qid -> if no qid found &#40;5/49&#41;)
 [//]: # (- -> trail and error ->  15 of 49 failed)
 [//]: # (run industry sector search -> 1  of  49 failed)